 7) Increasing Battery Temperature in Idle Mode

 While increased battery temperature can be a sign of multiple technical issues, it can also indicate that unauthorized activities, like spyware activities, are occurring in the background.

 If you haven’t used your smartphone recently, and it’s just been sitting idle on your desk, it shouldn’t be warm or hot to the touch.
-If it is overly warm, then spyware could be working behind the scenes, collecting information and sending it back to home base.
+If it is overly warm, then spyware could be working behind the scenes, collecting information, and sending it back to the bad actors’ home base.